dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ## Routing helpers

 In most ASP.NET Core-based SPAs, you'll want client-side routing in addition to server-side routing.
 The SPA and MVC routing systems can work independently without interference.
-There is, however, one edge case posing challenges: identifying 404 HTTP responses.
+There's, however, one edge case posing challenges: identifying 404 HTTP responses.

 Consider the scenario in which an extensionless route of `/some/page` is used.
 Assume the request doesn't pattern-match a server-side route, but its pattern does match a client-side route.
 Now consider an incoming request for `/images/user-512.png`, which generally expects to find an image file on the server.
 If that requested resource path doesn't match any server-side route or static file, it's unlikely that the client-side application would handle it — you generally want to return a 404 HTTP status code.